kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"

-If a service of type NodePort or LoadBalancer is attached to the dataplane, Kuma will automatically retrieve the external address and port.
+If a service of type `NodePort` or `LoadBalancer` is attached to the data plane, Kuma will automatically retrieve the external address and port.

-A service of type LoadBalancer is automatically created when installing Kuma with `kumactl install control-plane` or helm.
+A service of type `LoadBalancer` is automatically created when installing Kuma with `kumactl install control-plane` or helm.

 Depending on your load balancer implementation, you might need to wait a few minutes for Kuma to get the address.

 You can also set this address and port by using the annotations: [`kuma.io/ingress-public-address` and `kuma.io/ingress-public-port`](../documentation/kubernetes-annotations/#kuma-io-ingress-public-port)

 ::: tab "Universal"
-Set the advertisedAddress and advertisedPort field in the ZoneIngress definition
+Set the advertisedAddress and advertisedPort field in the `ZoneIngress` definition
 ```yaml
 type: ZoneIngress
 name: ingress-01